discourse/wp-discourse/readme.txt

 **Note:** The wp-discourse plugin requires >=PHP-5.4.0 to be running on your server.

+#### 1.7.8 12/08/2018

+- Add support for the Gutenberg editor
+- Update HTML templates to for WordPress twentyninteen theme
+- Apply 'the_content' filter to full post content that will be published to Discourse

 #### 1.7.7 10/12/2018

 - Add option to not load the WordPress comment template for posts that have not been published to Discourse